The Adventures Of John And Ellen

 This vacation started because of memories of the Natchez Trace Parkway during a college education trip (many years ago).
 We decided to fly into Jackson Miss, and spend 3 days in Vicksburg, followed by 3 days in Natchez... of course with some driving on the Natchez Trace.

-I would definitely tell everyone to visit Vicksburg for the history, and the lessons, but Natchez is a city we would visit again.
+I would definitely tell everyone to visit Vicksburg for the history, and the lessons, but not in the summer.
+It's HOT, plus the Vicksburg history is mostly out doors.
+But, you MUST visit Vicksburg to learn.
+However, Natchez is a city we would visit again.
 Why?

 a) The northern general who oversaw the occupation of Natchez told his troops: "No looting, no burning, no pillaging."
 So the city was not destroyed, like Vicksburg was in their siege.

 If you live in the south, driving is a good option.
 It's about 5 hours from Houston; you can check the distance from your city.
-However, we still flew into Jackson Mississippi, which let us drive directly to Vicksburg for a few nights, then drive on the Natchez Trace (which was scenic and peaceful), then into Natchez.
+However, in 2022 we flew into Jackson Mississippi, which let us drive directly to Vicksburg for a few nights, then drive on the Natchez Trace (which was scenic and peaceful), then onto Natchez.

-However, Natchez is small enough so that we could have found a quiet AirBnB neighborhood closer to the town center.
-There are lots of choices, and a nice hotel in the center of the city.
+However, Natchez is small enough so that you should be able a quiet AirBnB neighborhood close to the town center.

 Eating out & Drinking